The photograph above is of the Museum of Modern Greek Art in Rhodes New Town.

 Rhodes New Town to Rhodes Old Town

 It took us approximately 15 minutes to leisurely walk from our hotel on Griva Street to Rhodes old town.
 You can view the route map on Google Maps.
-The walking distance from where we stayed in Rhodes new town to Rhodes old town is 1.4 kilometres or 0.9 miles.
+The walking distance from where we stayed in Rhodes new town to Rhodes old town is 1.4 kilometres (0.9 miles).

-We finally made it to the spectacular medieval Rhodes old town dating from the 14th and 15th centuries.
+We finally made it to the spectacular medieval Old Town of Rhodes, dating back to the 14th and 15th centuries.

-The old town contains a fascinating labyrinth of alleys and courtyards with numerous shops and restaurants.
+The old town features a fascinating labyrinth of alleys and courtyards, home to numerous shops and restaurants.

 It was a blisteringly hot day, and whilst we loved the old town, we felt it best not to stay too long in the roasting heat.